 While you are trekking, you will need readily absorbed carbohydrates that are low in fat and fibre.
 These will restore and maintain your muscle glycogen stores.
 Have snacks in your day pack like crackers, dried fruit, muesli bars, sports bars and sports energy gels.
 You may also have the chance to purchase fruit from local villagers along the trek.

-Exercising in hot and humid weather can lead to dehydration and hyponatremia which is dangerously low salt levels in your blood.
-In humidity, the body loses heat by sweating, but instead of being evaporated, which is a mechanism to prevent the body from overheating, the sweat stays on the skin.
+Exercising in hot and humid weather can lead to dehydration and hyponatremia, which is dangerously low salt levels in your blood.
+In humidity, the body loses heat by sweating but instead of being evaporated, which is a mechanism to prevent the body from overheating, the sweat stays on the skin.
 Without evaporation, the body’s core temperature can rise leading to serious medical emergencies such as heat stroke or hyperthermia.
 Symptoms including fatigue, headache, vomiting, diarrhoea and muscle cramps.
 Each kilo of weight loss accounts for one litre of fluid loss.
-During your training, you can estimate your fluid losses by weighing yourself before and after an exercise session.
+During your training for the Kokoda Track, you can estimate your fluid losses by weighing yourself before and after an exercise session.

-Avoid drinking excessive amounts of fluid.
-Sports drinks (Gatorade™, Powerade™) have appropriate concentrations of electrolytes and carbohydrates, to promote fluid balance, prevent injury and improve performance.
-Drink 500ml of a fluid containing carbohydrate and sodium 1-2 hours before the hike each day.
-Maintain fluid intake by having small amounts every 20 minutes while hiking.
+You should avoid drinking excessive amounts of fluid.
+Sports drinks such as Gatorade™ or Powerade™ have appropriate concentrations of electrolytes and carbohydrates, which promote fluid balance, prevent injury and improve performance.
+Drink 500ml of a fluid containing carbohydrate and sodium 1-2 hours before hiking the Kokoda Trail each day.
+Maintain your fluid intake by having small amounts every 20 minutes while trekking.

 Water bottles/bladders can be refilled at the villages along the way however, it is advisable to take purification tablets containing iodine to kill most microbes in water that can cause disease.